As discussed on the RTE TODAY show with Maura Derrane and Daithí Ó Sé.

 - Try to establish a “marketing yourself” mindset so that, daily, you are looking for ways and angles into what you want to do.
 Consider a Freelance position – to get yourself underway.

-What Helps: Mindfullness, Meditation, Exercise, Deep Abdominal Breathing, Yoga, Diet, Writing, Laughing, Playing, Being Creative, Talking, Counselling, Support, Grounding – all of these can help.
+What Helps: Mindfullness, Meditation, Exercise, Deep Abdominal Breathing, Yoga, Diet, Writing, Laughing, Playing, Being Creative, Being Sociable, Talking, Counselling, Support, Grounding – all of these can help.
 If your anxiety is debilitating, then see your doctor – who might prescribe a brief course of anti-anxiety medication.
 It’s not uncommon to need sleeping aids – tablets – over the counter or prescribed.

 Some might find returning to work to be a somewhat traumatic experience.
 While we’ll all have heard of Stress and Post Traumatic Stress (PTSD etc), we’ll most likely not have heard of Post Traumatic Growth.
 It’s a fancy term we have in the counselling trade of saying “what doesn’t kill us, makes us stronger”.
 This happens when we get back into our positive stride – after turbulent change.